hoytpr/Lacto_genome/scripts.md

 ```

 <a name="scr12"></a>
-Script 12: Create a list of all read names, clean the list up, then remove all plasmid read names
+Script 12: Create a list of all read names, clean the list up, then remove all plasmid read names.
-creating a file of only genomic reads names
+This created a file of only genomic reads names
 ```
 grep NB501827 LacR1aaabacad.fastq > R1Allreadnames
 grep NB501827 LacR2aaabacad.fastq > R2Allreadnames